Posting in multiple languages on Facebook and Instagram can open up your brand to millions of new users.

 See below an example of how the Musée du Louvre uses both French and English in their Instagram bio:

-If you choose to have multiple business pages for your target markets, then hiring local community managers is going to be a necessity.
+If you choose to have multiple business pages for your target markets, hiring local community managers is necessary.
 They’ll be able to adapt your brand’s content and tone of voice to that specific market, while taking into account their local calendar and holidays.
 Plus they’ll be able to work with local media and influencers to really get your name out there.

 See also: How important is subtitling on social media?